sbowman/madeup/API.md

 ## Error Handling

 Any endpoint may return an error.
-We have tried to standardize on the format of the error and make sure to catch any issues.
+I have tried to standardize on the format of the error and make sure to catch any issues.
 If you find an endpoint returning a response not in this format, please file a bug ticket.